 - FEES – If they do not transport you – there is no fee.

-- If you or a loved one has a DNR (Do Not Resuscitate) order you MUST hand a copy to the Paramedic and/or EMT’s when they arrive or they have no choice but to begin life-saving procedures (if necessary).
+- If you or a loved one has a DNR (Do Not Resuscitate) order try to have a copy available for Paramedic and/or EMT’s when they arrive.

 - AVAILABLE at Fire Station – “File of Life Magnet”

-- These handy magnets have information about your medications, conditions, Dr’s name and numbers, family names and numbers etc.
+- These magnets have information about your medications, conditions, Doctor’s name and numbers, family names and numbers etc.

-- You put it on your refrigerator where it is handy in the event of an emergency
+- You put it on your refrigerator where it is easily accessible in the event of an emergency

 - Can be given to emergency personnel or used at the hospital.

 - Can be picked up at the Fire Station anytime and if you need more we can get more.

 - If we cannot get in through the front or garage door we WILL use invasive measures, such as breaking a window or forcing the door only if necessary.